-Surrounded by 120 wooded acres, the Crystal Bridges Museum of American Art is comprised of a series of eight concrete, glass, and wood pavilions set along two spring-fed ponds in Northwest Arkansas.
+BENTONVILLE, AR – Surrounded by 120 wooded acres, Crystal Bridges Museum of American Art is set to open tomorrow, November 11, 2011.
+Comprised of a series of eight concrete, glass, and wood pavilions set along two spring-fed ponds in Northwest Arkansas, this architectural vision was designed by Safdie Architects.
 Multi-disciplinary engineering firm Buro Happold provided the structural and MEP engineering that brought this innovative museum complex to life, including the engineering of several cable-supported timber roofs of unprecedented design.

 The architectural vision to create suspended buildings created numerous challenges for the engineers and required innovative design solutions to realize.
 Buro Happold used bridge technology to create suspended roof structures and custom-built structural beams that are made from locally sourced and fabricated glulam (glued laminated pine timbers).

-“In order to create the complex structures, we used traditional, local materials for structural elements, combined with state-of-the-art technology, which allowed us to develop our sophisticated engineering solutions with precision,” said Craig Schwitter, P.E., Buro Happold managing director for North America and principal-in-charge for Crystal Bridges.
+“In order to create the complex structures, we used traditional, local materials for structural elements, combined with state-of-the-art technology, which allowed us to develop our sophisticated engineering solutions with precision,” explained Craig Schwitter, PE, Buro Happold Managing Director for North America and Principal-in-Charge for Crystal Bridges.